Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

 - CSS for Styling:
     Style the main display area to prominently show the image and description.
     Style the thumbnails so they look appealing and are clearly clickable.

+## Objective: Interactive Quiz App

+### Description:

+Create a web-based quiz application where users can answer multiple-choice questions.
+The quiz will provide immediate feedback on whether the answer was correct or incorrect and show the next question.

+### Features:

+- Start Screen:
+    Display a start button to begin the quiz.
+    Title and brief instructions.

+- Quiz Screen:
+    Show one question at a time with multiple-choice answers.
+    Use buttons for each answer.
+    When an answer is clicked, indicate if it's right or wrong.

+- Results Screen:
+    After the last question, show the user’s score.
+    Option to restart the quiz.

+- Interactive Elements:
+    Use getElementById to manage the quiz content updates.
+    Use addEventListener to handle clicks on answer buttons and the start button.